|Do boys and girls sleep in separate accommodation?||

-In 2011 we welcomed students from over 40 different nationalities so yes, you definitely will!
+In 2013 we welcomed students from over 50 different countries so yes, you definitely will!
 Every year we have returning students talking to their friends in different countries arranging the best time for them all to come back to Bucksmore together!
 Bucksmore is the perfect chance to meet young people from different cultures and backgrounds.

 We recommend that you bring about £75 per week but it is entirely up to your parents how much they give you.
 You will need money for any souvenirs you want to buy on excursions or sweets!
 Be careful not to spend it all in the first week!